model-checking/kani/docs/src/rust-feature-support.md

 users can still verify components of their code that do not use unsupported features.

+In a few cases, Kani aborts execution if the analysis could be affected in some way because of an unsupported feature (e.g., global ASM).

 ### Assembly

 Kani does not support assembly code for now.
 We may add it in the future but at